Image from the Suffolk Chronicle And Mercury – 1915.

 1911 634, Woodbridge Road, Ipswich.

-Arthur was 21 years old, a Clerk to County Education Committee.
+Arthur was 21 years old, a Clerk to the County Education Committee.
 He was a boarder at the home of Charles William Pryor.

 Probate to Lilian Elizabeth Avis – widow.